nvdaes/cursorLocator/readme.md

 * NVDA+control+shift+l: When possible, reports the lenght of the current line (System caret category).
 * Not assigned: Shows the Cursor Locator settings dialog (Config category).

+## Changes for 2.0 ##
+* Added ability to repeat notifications when reaching end and start of line.
+* Added support for Office documents, and Notepad on Windows 11.

 ## Changes for 1.0 ##
 * Initial version